Cecilie Hejlskov, Xellia Pharmaceuticals, Denmark

 - The new Quality Metrics Feedback Program and Quality Metrics Site Visit Program

-- Case Study: Experience with the FDA Quality Metrics Pilot Phase
+- Experience made with the FDA Quality Metrics Pilot Phase